karthik110879/RAG-2025/README.md

    - Make sure both frontend and backend are running
    - Check if ports are correct (3000 for frontend, 3001 for backend)

+5. **PDF-Parse ENOENT Error**
+   - This error occurs when pdf-parse tries to access test files during import
+   - Fixed by using dynamic import in the server code
+   - If you encounter this error, restart the server

 ## Development

 ### Adding New Features